ernierasta/pnp-howto/README.md

    should prevent that (*TODO: really?
 I need to experiment more with that*).
 2. Backs have to be upside down.

+##### Double cutting lines (bleed between components)

+I would recommend using double cutting lines, this will ensure bleed area is around all components edges.
+As with duplex printing layout, it is very important have bleed if your edges are different color or have any sort of pattern/gradient.

+My layout of **Barry Skinner** [DNGN](https://boardgamegeek.com/thread/2475283/wip-dngn-minimalist-style-euro-inspired-dungeon-cr/page/1):
+![Gutter fold layout with bleed everywhere][gfbleed]

 ##### When gutter fold layout is used?

 Always ... well almost always.
 If someone wants to have best looking game, she/he would use this layout provided by author or created by user.
 There is no better layout known to mankind yet. :-D